Benchmarks over four decades of service

 2010 – Brown Bag Program now distributing to 3,400 senior recipients.

-2014 – Total membership at 4,800 with 4,400 seniors receiving weekly brown bags.
+2014 – Number of weekly brown bag recipients grows to 4,400 seniors.
 Books and electronics are now listed and sold by volunteers on Amazon.com and eBay.
 A September 7 fire burns through the thrift store receiving and housewares building. $75,000 worth of inventory lost.
 Fire recovery fund to rebuild is established with help from donors and local community leaders.